List of usurpers

+Only 6 months after he took power, Catherine the Great deposed her husband Peter III and possibly ordered his assassination.
+Her subsequent 34 year rule would go on to be considered a golden age of Russian art, enlightenment values, and rapid territorial expansion.

 The following is a list of usurpers – illegitimate or controversial claimants to the throne in a monarchy.
 The word usurper is a derogatory term, often associated with claims that the ruler seized power by force or deceit rather than legal right.
 The term has often carried disdain to those who have been accused of being one.